TexasLawHelp, because of conditions on its funding, can provide only limited information on criminal law.

 One of the most common questions that a lawyer may be asked is, "What kind of law do you do?"
 This question can be answered in many different ways because the law is divided into many categories and areas.
 One important distinction is between civil and criminal law.

 Criminal law deals with crimes against the state, where possible punishment could include jail time, prison, probation, or parole.
 This type of law involves prosecutors, defense attorneys, charges, and convictions.
 Criminal cases begin when someone is accused of committing a crime listed in the Texas Penal Code.

 Civil law is the law that controls non-criminal issues.
-Civil lawsuits generally do not result in jail time or "punishment".
-Instead, the outcome of a civil case is usually an order from a judge that one person pay another person money to make up for a harm that they caused, handling a family law (custody, divorce, etc.) matter, or that someone stop behaving in a way that interferes with another person's individual rights.
+Civil lawsuits generally do not result in jail time or "punishment."
+Instead, the outcome of a civil case is usually an order from a judge that one person pay another person money to make up for harm that they caused, handling a family law (custody, divorce, etc.) matter, or that someone stop behaving in a way that interferes with another person's individual rights.

 Civil cases generally begin when a plaintiff files a petition with the court based on a specific cause of action.
 A list of causes of action can be found at your local law library.
-TexasLawHelp offers free, civil legal advice to low-income Texans and variety of resources that provide free and reliable information about civil legal issues.
+TexasLawHelp offers free, civil legal advice to low-income Texans and a variety of resources that provide free and reliable information about civil legal issues

 Are you trying to help a loved one who is currently incarcerated?

 If you want to help a loved one who is currently in jail or prison, the Texas Inmate Families Association might be able to help you.
 This organization provides support, information, and advocacy for members.
 Read the Texas Inmate Families Association's guide, Supporting Your Loved Ones, for more about how to help you support your incarcerated loved one.

 Only a lawyer can represent an incarcerated person.
 See Unauthorized Practice of Law.